 Bryson City: Join the block party downtown on Frye Street, 11-3, with music and special offerings at local shops.
 Food trucks and music at Swain County Event Park.
 Total darkness for 1 minute 57 seconds.
 Go to their website for details.

 Solar Eclipse Train: Ride the Great Smoky Mountains Railroad from Bryson City, leaving at noon, to Dillsboro with a two-hour layover to explore the artsy town and watch eclipse.
-Viewing glasses included.
 Returns at 5 PM.
 Tickets from $59/person.
+SOLD OUT!
 Go to their Website.

 Lakes: Rent a pontoon or kayak/canoe (reserve well in advance) to watch from the middle of one of the scenic lakes in the area (Santeetlah, Glenville and Fontana Lakes).
 Watch from the top of Fontana Dam!

 Mountaintops: Hiking to a mountaintop with a view will be a very popular destination.
 However, most of these hikes are in the Nantahala National Forests with limited parking.
 Many will probably close.
 If you want to hike, arrive early in the morning and plan to spend the day.
 John Rock in Pisgah National Forest should have about 30 seconds of totality and it has a large parking area.
-More top spots: Wayah Bald, Devil's Courthouse, and Huckleberry Knob.
+More top spots for total darkness: Wayah Bald, Wesser Bald, Devil's Courthouse and Huckleberry Knob.

 Cherokee Cultural Eclipse Celebration (August 20 2-9 PM & August 21 9 AM-7 PM): The Cherokee have observed eclipses for millennia and have several names for them.
 The oldest is “Nvdo walosi ugisgo” with translation “The frog eats the sun/moon.”
 The traditional belief is the eclipse is caused by a giant frog swallowing the sun or moon.
 To scare the frog away, people made loud noises.
 Learn more at the Fairgrounds and the Museum of the Cherokee with warrior dancers, storytellers and craft demonstrators.
 Admission is $5 that includes 3-D viewing glasses.
 545 Tsali Blvd, Cherokee